 Big topic today, nutritional supplements…

-Nutritional supplement is a huge business, and growing.
+Nutritional supplements are a huge business, and growing.

 It’s also pretty much a ‘name-it-and-claim-it’ business because manufacturing guidelines operates outside of close government oversight.